 While the HD650’s are phenomenal headphones, I think the original HD600’s outclassed them just a smidgen.
 They are snappier, livelier, and their bass doesn’t slam as hard but remains more textured and in its place.
 You actually enjoy the bass more because of it’s quality over quantity.
 The 650s aren’t muddy in the slightest, but: side by side you will notice a difference in bass quantity.
 The 650’s have more of it, and it’s a bit thicker, and syrupy like Aunt Jemima’s.

 Now, you may actually prefer that!

 The important thing to remember about these guys is that they aren’t all that different.
 There are some differences there, but they are rather subtle.

-I enjoy the snappier sounding HD600 a tad better (it largely depends on my mood), but you may like the warmer, more lush 650.
+I’ve actually been enjoying the sound of the 650 more nowadays.
+You may like the warmer, more lush sound of it as well.
 It really just depends on preference and what you envision yourself liking more often in the long term.
-For me it’s a sterile sound.
+For me, it’s always been a somewhat sterile sound.
 What’s interesting is that Tyll talked about this phenomenon and I think Metal571 did as well.